remcoder/Pxxl.js/README.md

 ## Quick-start

 For simple scenarios, you can use the `pxxl()` function.
-It takes care of downloading the font file via ajax, it parses the font and then it 'renders' the text to a 'pixel info' array.
+It takes care of downloading the font file via ajax, it parses the font, caches the result, and then it 'renders' the text to a 'pixel info' array.

     pxxl(<font-url>, <text>, <callback>)